CodeWithKyrian/copperx-telegram/docs/project-structure.md

 9. **utils/** - Helper functions
 10. **types/** - TypeScript type definitions

 This architecture ensures the code is maintainable, testable, and extensible as new features are added.

+## Next Steps

+Now that you understand the project structure and code flow, you might want to explore these documentation pages:

+- [Command Reference](commands.md) - Learn about all available bot commands and their usage
+- [API Integration](api.md) - Detailed information about how the bot interacts with the CopperX API
+- [Troubleshooting](troubleshooting.md) - Common issues and their solutions
+- [Security](security.md) - Security features and best practices implemented in the bot

+If you're planning to deploy the bot, refer to the [Setup Guide](setup.md) for detailed deployment instructions.